Avro Canada: C102 Jetliner

-Work was also underway on a jet-powered civilian short- to medium-range transport known as the C102 Jetliner.
+In the 1940s, work was also underway on a jet-powered civilian short- to medium-range transport known as the C102 Jetliner.
 It nearly became the first jet transport in the world when it first flew in August 1949, a mere 13 days following the first flight of the de Havilland Comet.
 The Jetliner represented a new type of regional jet airliner that would not see comparable designs until the late 1950s.
 An aggressive marketing campaign was directed at U.S. airlines and the USAF.

 When the Rolls-Royce Avon AJ-65 engine was withdrawn from foreign markets by the British government, the design was modified to take four Derwent engines of higher weight and lower performance.
-The resulting design could no longer meet the operating range requirement of Trans-Canada Airlines.
-The sales prospects of the Jetliner floundered after the launch customer TCA withdrew from consideration of the four-engine variant.
+The resulting design could no longer meet the operating range requirement of Trans-Canada Airlines (TCA).
+The sales prospects of the Jetliner floundered after the launch customer, TCA, withdrew from consideration of the four-engine variant.
 The American industrialist Howard Hughes even offered to start production under license.

 The company was still attempting to get the CF-100 into production at the time and, consequently, the Canadian government cancelled any further work on the C102 due to Korean War priorities: C. D. Howe demanded the project be stopped to increase production of the CF-100, so the second C-102 prototype was scrapped in the plant in 1951, with the first relegated to photographic duties in the Flight Test Department.
 After a lengthy career as a camera platform and company "hack", CF-EJD-X was broken up in 1956.
 The nose section now resides in the Canada Aviation Museum in Ottawa.

 CF-103

 In 1951, during production of the CF-100 Canuck, a design was explored for a revised version with swept wings and tail modifications.
 Known as the CF-103, it offered transonic performance with supersonic abilities in a dive.
-However, the basic CF-100 continued to improve through this period, and the advantages of the new design were greatly eroded.
+However, the basic CF-100 continued to improve through this period, greatly eroding the comparative advantages of the new design.
 It was considered an interim aircraft between the CF-100 and the more advanced C-104 project, and as such development did not progress beyond creation of a full-size wooden mock-up and separate cockpit.